eliquious/mopen/README.rst

 =====

 This small but powerful Python module allows for the reading of multiple files as if they were one.
-File borders are merged transparently behind the scenes allowing effortless reads across many files.
+File borders are managed transparently behind the scenes allowing effortless reads across many files.

 Currently, only reads are supported.
 The files are by default sorted